tensorflow/build/tf_sig_build_dockerfiles/README.md

 Here are some important notes to keep in mind:

-- The Git commit of a `tf-nightly` package on pypi.org is shown in `tf.version.GIT_VERSION`, which will look something like `v1.12.1-67282-g251085598b7`.
+- The Ubuntu CI jobs that build the `tf-nightly` package build at the GitHub `nightly` tag.
+You can see the specific commit of a `tf-nightly` package on pypi.org in `tf.version.GIT_VERSION`, which will look something like `v1.12.1-67282-g251085598b7`.
 The final section, `g251085598b7`, is a short git hash.
-The `nightly` tag on GitHub is not related to the `tf-nightly` packages.

 - If you interrupt a `docker exec` command with `ctrl-c`, you will get your shell back but the command will continue to run.
 You cannot reattach to it,